 Dear Linda,

-You have used prevention in a very differentiated manner; it seems to stabilize your migraines well.
-Acute medication, on the other hand, may not be effective enough.
-Discuss with your doctor whether the use of a triptan can be considered for you.
-Based on your descriptions and the location of the pain, it appears to be migraine attacks.
-However, this can only be clarified through a thorough investigation and questioning.
+You have a very well-balanced preventative regimen, which seems to be stabilizing your migraines effectively.
+However, your acute medication may not be sufficiently effective.
+Discuss with your doctor whether the use of a triptan could be considered.
+Based on your description and the location of the pain, it appears you are experiencing migraine attacks.
+However, this can only be confirmed through a thorough examination and interview.

 Kind regards

-Is it bad if you get past 10 days in just one month?
-I accepted it well last year.
-Only in December there were 12 days.
-Is that just bad?
-I only took naproxen and no triptan.
-Unfortunately sinusitis made everything worse :-( Thank you Linda S.
+Dear Professor Göbel, I'm sorry I forgot to ask a question in my previous post.
+Is it a problem if you exceed the 10-day limit in just one month?
+I managed it well last year.
+Only in December did it go to 12 days.
+Is that a one-off problem?
+I only took naproxen and no triptans.
+Unfortunately, sinusitis made everything worse :-(

 • Profile picture of Hartmut Göbel